larryhernandez/MRI_research/README.md

 ## Knee Scan with 3D icones

 The 3D icones sampling pattern was also implemented for imaging the knee.
-While the reconstruction process is the same as before, the physics employed for this type of tissue contrast is different that what was used for imaging the brain.
-Those details will be omitted here, but as you can see from the images below, it is possible to use this scan for imaging the human knee.
+The MRI physics employed for this type of tissue contrast is different from what was used for imaging the brain.
+Those details will be omitted here, but essentially the software that controls the scanning process is different while the image reconstruction software remains the same.
+As you can see from the images below, it is possible to use the icones sampling pattern and corresponding reconstruction software for imaging the human knee.

          Axial             |         Sagittal	       |           Coronal